spear97/Py3D-World/README.md

    - [Numpy](#Numpy)
    - [PyGame](#PyGame)
    - [Pywavefront](#PyWavefront)
-2. What is a VAO?
+2. What is a VAO (Vertex Array Object)?
 3. What is a VBO?
 4. [Classes](#Classes)
    - [Camera](#Camera)